JorgeCandeias/DeployClouderaToAzure/README.md

 ## Data Lake Store

-1. Search for the **Data Lake Store** service and note the locations it is available on.
+1. Lookup **Data Lake Store** on [Azure Products by Region](https://azure.microsoft.com/en-us/global-infrastructure/services/) and note location availability.
-2. Determine the best option for your deployment.
+2. Determine the best location for your deployment.
+All primary resources will reside in the same location for optimal performance.

 ## Resource Group